broscolotos/FoxTC-Modern-AddonPack/README.md

-# FoxTC-Template-AddonPack
+# TCModern-FoxTC-AddonPack
-Template pack for making train addons to foxtc (Only Compatible FoxTC)
+FoxTC content pack for the Traincraft Modern art style. **ONLY COMPATIBLE WITH FoxTC**